maranasgroup/Protein-InDelMaker/README.md

 **Limitations**:
 1.Works only on protein molecules.
 If pdb file contains any non-protein molecules, they **cannot** be modified.
 Also,interactions/energies contributed by non-protein molecules are ignored.
+Future versions of the package will fix this limitation.
 2.Insertions and Deletions work only on residues which are at least 3 residues away from both N and C terminus.